botpress/botpress/docs/guide/docs/tutorials/3rd-party-NLU.md

 If you want a detailed implementation of this, there's a working [**Recast AI**](https://recast.ai) example that you can enable by removing the `.` prefix to the `hooks/before_incoming_middleware/.05_recast_nlu.js` file.

-That's about it, you now have botpress integrated with your 3rd party NLU.
+That's about it, you now have Botpress integrated with your 3rd party NLU.